dogmaticdev/IRON/README.md

 10,000 ÷ 0.001569451 = 6,371,658.86 or 6.3 million LOC/s

+# What is IR
+Intermediate Representation, is essentially a lower level form of code.
+If a compiler converts your code into assembly before compiling it into machine code, then Assembly would be the IR for your code.

 # How it is used
 You create a database, then input source code into IRON and it will match that source code to the database and output the IR as specified.